What To Know About Placenta Accreta

 What is the treatment for placenta accreta?

-If the placenta accreta is not treated properly, it can result in severe health problems and even death for the baby, the mother or both.
-In some cases, early delivery or hysterectomy are necessary to reduce complications.
+If the placenta accreta is not treated properly, it can result in severe health problems and even death for baby, mother or both.

 Is placenta accreta preventable?

-Yes and no. The only potential way to prevent placenta accreta is to avoid having the initial cesarean delivery or uterine surgery as these are the strongest risk factors.
+Yes and no. The only potential way to prevent placenta accreta is to avoid having the initial cesarean delivery or uterine surgery, as these are the strongest risk factors.
 There are no other interventions known at this time to prevent placenta accreta.

 Do you have to deliver early?